• Skip to content

 Styling the Application

-The Angular uses the several different ways to style the Application.
+Angular uses several different ways to style the Application.
 You can style the app globally and then override it locally in the component very easily.
 The component styles have local scope, which is achieved using the various View Encapsulation strategies.
 Learn all these in the section

 1. Angular Global Styles